steevLP/JS-Server-Framework/readme.md

 # What does this Framework aim?
-Simply dealing with as the description says "nearly" all kind of software which means it deals with a few much used socket protocols
+Simply dealing with as the description says "nearly" all kinds of software which means it deals with a few much used socket protocols
-Since it also handles web socket request it can be used as real coss side server
+Since it also handles web socket requests it can be used as a real cross-side server

 # Documentation
-You do not really need much to get your Server Running!
+You do not need much to get your Server Running!
-Basicly all you need, is the Packet Structur and the the know how, how to create events.
+All you need is the Packet Structure and the know-how of how to create events.

 ## Packets
 That's easy, look!